Paroxysmisch/genome-assembly/dissertation/main.typ

 == Performance of alternative GNN layers <sec:performance_alt_gnn_layers>
 Alternative @gnn layers fail to significantly and consistently outperform the baseline @symgatedgcn model on validation overlap graphs built solely using @pacbio @hifi long-reads.
 We see from @fig:similar_validation_performance that all three models: @symgatedgcn, GAT+Edge, and SymGAT+Edge exhibit comparable performance, with overlapping $95%$ confidence intervals.
 All models achieve accuracy $>80%$, with a false positive rate of $~30%$, and a false negative rate of $~10%$, across both validation chromosomes 11 and 22.

 We postulate that the underlying reason for this performance parity likely lies in the shared expressivity limitations of these architectures.
-None of the architectures exceed the graph distinguishing power of the 1-@wl test, and so share the same expressivity upper bound.
+None of the architectures exceed the graph distinguishing power of the (directed) 1-@wl test, and so share the same expressivity upper bound.
 Consequently, all models tested exhibit the same limitations regarding detection of local subgraph structures.

 #place(top + center)[
 *@symgatedgcn, GAT+Edge, and SymGAT+Edge perform similarly*